Akira Hyodo: Professional wrestling career

-Independent circuit (2016–present)
+Independent circuit (2018–2022)

 Hyodo has worked as a freelancer for a small part of his career, competing in various promotions from the Japanese independent scene.
 He made sporadic appearances for All Japan Pro Wrestling and one of his most notable ones took place on the eighteenth night of the Real World Tag League from December 8, 2019, where he teamed up with Daisuke Sekimoto and fell short to Jake Lee and Naoya Nomura.
 At DDT/BJW Toshikoshi Pro-Wrestling, a cross-over event between BJW and DDT Pro-Wrestling which took place on December 31, 2020, he teamed up with Makoto Oishi and competed in a shuffle tag team tournament in which they fell short to Konosuke Takeshita and Takuya Nomura two times in the same night.
 At 2AW Tank Nagai Kanzen Nensho, an event promoted by Active Advance Pro Wrestling, he competed in Tank Nagai's retirement bout, a 24-person gauntlet match in which he, alongside 23 other participants defeated Nagai himself.
 The likes of the other participants were Ayame Sasamura, Ayato Yoshida, Tomato Kaji, Kengo Mashimo, Kotaro Yoshino, Tsukushi Haruka, Ricky Fuji and many others.